 One of them, Bud Bevan, returned home after liberation, the other, George, better known as 'Shorty' Medhurst died in a Japanese prison.
 The two had gone as reinforcements

 to the Winnipeg Rifles.
 There were other names, brave names, on the Midland roll as well.

 The regiment as it was constituted today took the news with sorrow but

-obeyed as the soldier always does, and, here [referring to the picture above this caption] the colour party, followed by the armed guard, prepares to march into St
+obeyed as the soldier always does, and, here [referring to the picture above] the colour party, followed by the armed guard, prepares to march into St

 Mark's as the drums beat in sadness.
 The colours were deposited at the front of the church in an impressive ceremony for "safekeeping, and as a token of gratitude to